Best Mashed Potatoes Recipe – a simple and cheesy side dish. With our tips to make them fluffy, not pasty, we are sure you will LOVE this recipe!

 Step 2: Peel and dunk.
 Once you’ve peeled your potatoes, don’t let them sit out on the counter and brown.
 Immediately place them in water so they don’t oxidate.

 Step 3: Use cold water.
 Placing the potatoes in hot water creates uneven cooking.
-Even though it might take a few minutes longer to boil, start cold.
+Even though it might take a few minutes longer to boil, start with cold water.

 Step 5: Don’t over-cook the potatoes.
 The moment a butter knife slices easily through a potato chunk, remove the pot from the heat and drain.
 You don’t want the potatoes to absorb too much water.